Donnerstag, 11. Januar 2024

 3. NextEra Energy: -29%

 Ouch, the first one hurts.
 There's no other way about it.
 It's a business that is stuck in the mud, with shady decisions and communications and ample debt to bury it.
 However, I'm so far down, I can't sell it just yet and hope that the only way now is somewhat up (which is silly because it could just as easily go bankrupt, but there you go ...).
 Pfizer suffered the predictable post-Corona blues and I unfortunately failed to sell at the peak.
-For now, I'll hold on and hope that their acquisitons from their Corona flush will result in increased earnings in the future.
-Utilities, just like REITs, were also badly hurt by the inreased rates, but I for one will hold on to NextEra Energy as I think it is a quality business which frankly was always somewhat expensive and for once in a long time sank to a PE which is approprriate for a utility.
+For now, I'll hold on and hope that their acquisitions from their Corona flush will result in increased earnings in the future.
+Utilities, just like REITs, were also badly hurt by the increased rates, but I for one will hold on to NextEra Energy as I think it is a quality business which frankly was always somewhat expensive and for once in a long time sank to a PE which is appropriate for a utility.

 Personal highlights

-On a personal note, my non-financial highlights this year were every second which I got to spend with my family and my girlfriend, my good health (which I hope to have for a long time!), every time I stepped on the court for a basketball game and my trips to both Ecuador (this summer) and Finnland (this winter: -36 degrees, ouch!).
+On a personal note, my non-financial highlights this year were every second which I got to spend with my family and my girlfriend, my good health (which I hope to have for a long time!), every time I stepped on the court for a basketball game and my trips to both Ecuador (this summer) and Finland (this winter: -36 degrees, ouch!).

 But enough about the nostalgia - 2023 is in the books: Good luck to you out there in 2024!